spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-tab.md

 **Ocean can automatically apply these recommendations to your workloads**.

->**Note**: if you have Kubernetes 1.33 or above and VPA 1.4.1 or above, Ocean can automatically apply the recommendations without having to restart pods.
+>**Note**: if you have Kubernetes 1.33 or above, Ocean can automatically apply the recommendations without having to restart pods.

 Recommendations for decreasing and increasing memory or CPU requests are based on the percentile defined for the cluster (the default is the 85th percentile).